NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/3DSlicer_Neuroglancer/README.md

 pip install omero-web-zarr
 ```

-* Commit changes to Docker image and omero-web to new version in `docker-compose.yml`
+* Commit changes to Docker image and omero-web to new version in `docker-compose.yml`.
-* Make images in OMERO publically accessible, so that login on Neuroglancer site is not necessary to fetch the images
+* Make images in OMERO publically accessible, so that a login on Neuroglancer site is not necessary to fetch the images.
 * Also allow for CORS (Cross Origin Resource Sharing), so that accessing another website from the current one is not blocked
-* Based on https://docs.openmicroscopy.org/omero/5.4.0/sysadmins/public.html add the following lines in `docker-compose.yml` under omero-web ENVIRONMENT
+* Based on https://docs.openmicroscopy.org/omero/5.4.0/sysadmins/public.html, add the following lines in `docker-compose.yml` under omero-web ENVIRONMENT:

 ```yaml
 CONFIG_omero_web_public_enabled: true